-- Informal resolution (only if both parties agree) - Investigation: The investigation has 60 days from the filing of formal complaint to a draft report.
-Final report due to all parties 10 days before a live hearing. - Live hearing - Findings: Both parties shall be notified simultaneously in writing and provided with the written findings. - Appeals: The president or designee shall simultaneously issue a written decision to both parties with the result of the appeal and the rationale for the decision.
+- Supportive measures offered to a person at the time of a report - Notice of formal complaint to the complainant and the respondent - Emergency removal of respondent (if necessary) - Informal resolution (only if both parties agree) - Investigation: The investigation has 60 days from the filing of formal complaint to a draft report.
+Final report due to all parties 10 days before a live hearing. - Live hearing - Findings: The standard of evidence is preponderance of the evidence.
+Both parties shall be notified simultaneously in writing and provided with the written findings. - Appeals: The president or designee shall simultaneously issue a written decision to both parties with the result of the appeal and the rationale for the decision.